 Reducing insulin levels allows the liver glycogen stores to be emptied, then the body finally turns to body fat for fuel.

 Eating larger meals with more carbohydrate causes your blood sugar to stay higher for longer.
-Conversely, having smaller meals with a lower insulin load allows your blood sugar to return to baseline faster.
+Conversely, consuming smaller meals with a lower insulin load allows your blood sugar to return to baseline faster.

 when to eat

-You can use your blood sugar meter to help you know whether your hunger is real and whether or not to skip a meal or two or not eat for the day.
+You can use your blood sugar meter to help you know whether your hunger is real and whether to skip a meal or two or not eat for the day.

 If you have some level of insulin resistance then chances are your blood sugar levels will be higher in the morning due to liver glycogen being released as your body prepares for the day (a.k.a.
 Dawn Phenomenon).